22 January, 2016 14:05

 However, if you are looking for a bunch of underachieving expatriated city youth who will never say to no to a drink, a joint, or a day off work… head to Byron.

-While the vast amount of Aboriginal flags hanging on the front of beach shacks might make you feel a little uncomfortable this Australia Day, you should find comfort in the fact that no Aboriginal people actually live in those houses and the flags are only there because Xavier Rudd made it cool to hang red, yellow and black flags during his monthly concerts.
+While the vast amount of Aboriginal flags hanging on the front of beach shacks might make you feel a little uncomfortable this Australia Day, you should find comfort in the fact that no Aboriginal people actually live in those houses and the flags are only there because Xavier Rudd made it cool to hang red, yellow and black flags during his monthly concerts at the TreeHouse.

 Byron Bay might sound like a haven for the politically correct, but it’s pretty much just the Gold Coast without dress codes.